 Another type of discovery is the Request for Production.
 This is where one side of the divorce asks the other side to send them (produce) certain documents.
 The documents can be sent to the other attorney’s office or in certain cases if there are a lot of documents then they can be available to be inspected by the attorney requesting them.

 A deposition is a specific part of discovery.
 It is the process to set a certain date for the parties of the case and their attorneys to appear at a certain location for one attorney to ask questions to one of the parties, like testimony in a trial, before a trial about certain things involved in the case.

-This is a very basic discussion of discovery in family law cases.
-An experienced family lawyer will help you prepare for discovery in your case if you need it.
+This is a very basic discussion of discovery in family law and divorce cases.
+An experienced family lawyer and divorce attorney will help you prepare for discovery in your case if you need it.
 Jill O’Connell can work with you on discovery in your case – call today 940-497-5454.